Addressing the Climate Challenge

 Stormwater Events

 As the climate warms, the amount of water available to be stored in the atmosphere increases, causing more intense precipitation and more frequent severe storms.
 As shown in the following chart, the frequency of billion-dollar stormwater management related disasters, particularly severe storms, is increasing.
-In 2023, there were 27 stormwater-related natural disasters in the United States that cost an estimated $88 billion.
-If we look back twenty years, there were just six events in 2003.
+In 2024, there were 25 stormwater-related natural disasters in the United States that cost an estimated $176 billion.
+If we look back twenty-two years, there were just six events in 2003.

 ADS’ stormwater products help communities keep their residents safe from flooding and other problems associated with increased rainfall.
 We believe that by taking proactive steps, we can increase our positive impact through enhancing stormwater management in communities nationwide.